lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-3. We generate names for the model IR .bin file and optional .label file based on the model name from the "-m" parameter.
+4. Prepare the input data format configuring it for the proper precision (U8 = 8-bit per BGR channel) and memory layout (NCHW) for the model.

 ```cpp
         slog::info << "Checking Face Detection inputs" << slog::endl;